Hochul Eases the Deadline on schools electric bus purchases

 The Bottom Line

 New York’s big yellow buses are still going green.
 But now, there’s a little more breathing room to get there.
-Schools electric bus efforts need more focus on smart planning.
+School districts electric bus efforts for their districts need more focus on the smart planning.
 Definitely not rushed decisions.
 And that is the most sustainable move of all.

 Sources: WIBX and Senator Pete Harckham